JackieZhai/CodeFocalPoint/README.md

 # FocalPoint

-now testing on 'wafer 14'. (by YuanJB)
+now testing on 'wafer 14'. (by Jingbin Yuan)

 also testing on 'scn stacks' and 'zebrafish lc area'.